ServiceStackApps/HelloMobile/README.md

 Most clients make use of ServiceStack's new PCL support which are contained in the following NuGet packages:

   - ServiceStack.Interfaces.Pcl
     - PCL Profiles: iOS, Android, Windows8, .NET 4.5, Silverlight5, WP8
   - ServiceStack.Client.Pcl
     - PCL Profiles: iOS, Android, Windows8, .NET 4.5
     - Custom builds: Silverlight 5
   - ServiceStack.Text.Pcl
     - PCL Profiles: iOS, Android, Windows8, .NET 4.5
     - Custom builds: Silverlight 5

 Your DTO projects only need to reference **ServiceStack.Interfaces.Pcl** package whilst the service clients are contained within the **ServiceStack.Client.Pcl** NuGet package.

 As described above, only **ServiceStack.Interfaces.Pcl** supports most of the available PCL profiles.
 Although this alone still enables great re-use thanks to ServiceStack's design of having most providers implementing interfaces, which combined with DTO's having minimal dependencies, only a reference to ServiceStack.Interfaces is required to share any higher-level functionality that consumes ServiceStack services across most platforms.

-A greater level of binary-level re-usabiliy is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also able to share concrete implementations and extension methods in their own applications portable libraries.
+A greater level of binary-level reusability is enabled between iOS, Android, Windows8, .NET 4.5 platforms which are also able to share concrete implementations and extension methods in their own applications portable libraries.

 Other Supported platforms may still achieve source-level code-reuse by creating a stub project (compiled for their platform) and linking to the existing source files.

+### Sharing Server DTO's with Clients

+All client projects reference **ServiceStack.Interfaces.Pcl** package whilst ServiceStack's server projects still reference the existing **ServiceStack.Interfaces** NuGet package.

+To share the server DTO's in the
+[ServiceModel](https://github.com/ServiceStack/Hello/tree/master/src/ServiceModel) project, a new stub [ServiceModel.Pcl](https://github.com/ServiceStack/Hello/tree/master/src/ServiceModel.Pcl) PCL project was created that just links to the existing source files and references the **ServiceStack.Interfaces.Pcl** NuGet package so can be referenced by all client projects.

 ## Run the ServiceStack Host